Operation Barbarossa: Kiev

 Before an attack on Moscow could begin, operations in Kiev needed to be finished.
-Half of Army Group Center had swung to the south in the back of the Kiev position, while Army Group South moved to the north from its Dnieper bridgehead.
+Half of Army Group Centre had swung to the south in the back of the Kiev position, while Army Group South moved to the north from its Dnieper bridgehead.
 The encirclement of Soviet forces in Kiev was achieved on 16 September.
 A battle ensued in which the Soviets were hammered with tanks, artillery, and aerial bombardment.
-After ten days of vicious fighting, the Germans claimed 665,000 Soviet soldiers captured, although the real figure is probably around 220,000 prisoners.
+After ten days of vicious fighting, the Germans claimed 665,000 Soviet soldiers captured, although the real figure is probably around 220,000.
 Soviet losses were 452,720 men, 3,867 artillery pieces and mortars from 43 divisions of the 5th, 21st, 26th, and 37th Soviet Armies.
 Despite the exhaustion and losses facing some German units (upwards of 75 percent of their men) from the intense fighting, the massive defeat of the Soviets at Kiev and the Red Army losses during the first three months of the assault contributed to the German assumption that Operation Typhoon (the attack on Moscow) could still succeed.

 Sea of Azov

 After operations at Kiev were successfully concluded, Army Group South advanced east and south to capture the industrial Donbas region and the Crimea.
 The Soviet Southern Front launched an attack on 26 September with two armies on the northern shores of the Sea of Azov against elements of the German 11th Army, which was simultaneously advancing into the Crimea.
-On 1 October the 1st Panzer Army under Ewald von Kleist swept south to encircle the two attacking Soviet armies.
-By 7 October the Soviet 9th and 18th Armies were isolated and four days later they had been annihilated.
+On 1 October, the 1st Panzer Army under Ewald von Kleist swept south to encircle the two attacking Soviet armies.
+By 7 October, the Soviet 9th and 18th Armies were cut off and four days later they had been destroyed.
 The Soviet defeat was total; 106,332 men captured, 212 tanks destroyed or captured in the pocket alone as well as 766 artillery pieces of all types.
 The death or capture of two-thirds of all Southern Front troops in four days unhinged the Front's left flank, allowing the Germans to capture Kharkov on 24 October.
 Kleist's 1st Panzer Army took the Donbas region that same month.